 For each combination of $N$ and $T$, we simulate $100$ replications and compute the mean of the RMSFE values of different models.
 Table~\ref{tab:2} shows the mean RMSFE values for different combinations of $N$ and $T$ for both models.
 The bold entries highlight the method that produces the most accurate forecast.
-The proposed model produces a more accurate forecast for almost most of the cases for all the combinations of $N$ and $T$, demonstrating the proposed model's superiority in forecasting HDFTS.
+The proposed model produces more accurate forecasts for most of the cases for all the combinations of $N$ and $T$, demonstrating the proposed model's superiority in forecasting HDFTS.

-\section{Empirical Studies}
+\section{Empirical studies}

-We apply the proposed method to forecast the sub-national mortality rates in Japan \citep{jmd}.
-The data contains the age-specific mortality rates of $47$ prefectures of Japan from $1975$ to $2015$.
-Due to the sparsity of the data at very high age, we have aggregated the female mortality for ages over $100$, and male mortality for ages over $98$, hence the numbers of grid points on the mortality curves for female and male mortality are $101$ and $99$, respectively.
-In this section, we compare the forecasting accuracy of the proposed method with several competing methods.
-Further, we use life annuity pricing to demonstrate the impact of the forecasting improvement brought by the proposed method.
+We apply the proposed method to forecast sub-national mortality rates in Japan \citep{jmd}.
+In particular, we consider the age-specific mortality rates of $47$ prefectures of Japan from $1975$ to $2021$.
+We pick this time interval to ensure the number of observation years is less than the number of prefectures, ensuring the ``curse of dimensionality" challenges are preserved in the empirical data.

+We evaluate and compare the forecasting accuracy of the proposed method with several competing methods.
+Further, we estimate life annuity pricing to demonstrate the impact of the forecasting improvement from the proposed method.